Mac Pro: Cylindrical Mac Pro (2013)

-The cylindrical Mac Pro takes up less than one-eighth the volume of the immediately previous model, being shorter at 9.9 in, thinner at 6.6 in and lighter at 11 lb.
+The cylindrical Mac Pro is one-fourth the weight and one-eighth the volume of the previous tower model, with a diameter of 6.6 in and height of 9.9 in.
 It supports one central processing unit (CPU) (up to a 12-core Xeon E5 CPU), four 1866 MHz DDR3 slots, dual AMD FirePro D series GPUs (up to D700 with 6 GB VRAM each), and PCIe-based flash storage.
 There is a 3× MIMO antenna system for the unit's 802.11ac WiFi networking interface, Bluetooth 4.0 to facilitate close-range wireless functions such as music transfer, keyboards, mice, tablets, speakers, security, cameras, and printers.
 The system can simultaneously support six Apple Thunderbolt Displays, or three 4K resolution computer monitors.